 These are images that I have of my ancestors.
 Without these, I would not know their features.
 I do not know their voices Advertisements

 Isaac VAN DUYN (1822-1903) – Willing to Fight, Lost His Sight – 52 Ancestors Isaac VAN DUYN was born on 15 May 1822 in Ohio.1,2 Many undocumented family trees say he was born in Belmont County, Ohio, although I have … Continue reading

-Find-A-Grave as a Source – Or, Where is Cousin Ed?
-Find-A-Grave can be helpful.
+Find A Grave as a Source – Or, Where is Cousin Ed?
+Find A Grave can be helpful.
 It can also be a genealogist’s nightmare.
 It is a misused and misunderstood website.
-Like gravestones themselves, Find-A-Grave memorials are only as good as the information … Continue reading
+Like gravestones themselves, Find A Grave memorials are … Continue reading